ashutoshgupta156/weather-app/README.md

 clone your repository
 run "npm -install " to install node module folder

-And to code is ready to use
+And the code is ready to use